-A complementary class of \textit{outcome‐focused} surrogates targets reduced descriptions of shock response rather than full spatio‐temporal fields.
-Scarce‐data models estimate Hugoniot curves across materials \cite{bhattacharya2023machine}; microstructure‐to‐hotspot mappings recover post‐shock temperature fields \cite{Li2023}; physics‐guided networks infer pore‐collapse outcomes from limited simulations \cite{Bhattacharya2023data}; and data‐scarce surrogates reproduce pore‐collapse dynamics in shocked porous media \cite{cheung2024data}.
-More recently, latent‐space dynamics frameworks have been introduced to track shock‐induced pore‐collapse interfaces, providing a compact representation of evolving morphology but without resolving the coupled multi‐field state \cite{chung2025latent}.
-Bayesian neural fields supply spatio‐temporal forecasts with uncertainty quantification, highlighting the importance of calibrated predictions for extreme-condition regimes \cite{saad2024scalable}.
-Machine‐learning‐driven design has also been pursued, for instance to reduce Richtmyer–Meshkov jet velocity in shaped charges \cite{Kline2024}; such inverse design studies optimise a single metric, however, rather than the coupled, time‐resolved state evolution required for porous and architected materials.
+A complementary class of outcome-focused surrogates targets reduced descriptions of shock response rather than full spatio-temporal fields.
+Scarce-data models estimate Hugoniot curves across materials \cite{balakrishnan2023machine}; microstructure-to-hotspot mappings recover post-shock temperature fields \cite{Li2023}; and data-scarce surrogate models have also been developed for shock-induced pore-collapse dynamics in porous media \cite{cheung2024data}.
+More recently, latent-space dynamics frameworks have been introduced to track shock-induced pore-collapse interfaces, providing a compact representation of evolving morphology but without resolving the coupled multi-field state \cite{chung2025latent}.
+Bayesian neural fields supply spatio-temporal forecasts with uncertainty quantification, highlighting the importance of calibrated predictions for extreme-condition regimes \cite{saad2024scalable}.
+Machine-learning-driven design has also been pursued, for instance to reduce Richtmyer-Meshkov jet velocity in shaped charges \cite{kline2024reducing}; such inverse-design studies optimise a single metric rather than the coupled, time-resolved state evolution required for porous and architected lattice materials.